StackVista/stackstate-docs/use/metrics/add-telemetry-to-element.md

 ## Overview

 Elements in StackState can have telemetry streams assigned - metrics streams and log streams.
-This provides additional insight into your topology.
+This provides extra insight into your topology.
 StackState requires elements to have telemetry streams for some features, for example, to [add a health check to an element](../checks-and-monitors/add-a-health-check.md).
 Many StackPacks will automatically link telemetry to elements in the topology.
 If a telemetry stream was not automatically assigned to an element, or you want to add a custom telemetry stream, you can do this manually from the StackState UI.

 ## Add a telemetry stream to an element